rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 </Listing>

-We add a `use minigrep::Config` line to bring the `Config` type from the library crate into the binary crate’s scope, and we prefix the `run` function with our crate name.
-Now all the functionality should be connected and should work.
-Run the program with `cargo run` and make sure everything works correctly.
+We add a `use minigrep::search` line to bring the `search` function from the library crate into the binary crate’s scope.
+Then, in the `run` function, rather than printing out the contents of the file, we call the `search` function and pass the `config.query` value and `contents` as arguments.
+Then `run` will use a `for` loop to print each line returned from `search` that matched the query.
+This is also a good time to remove the `println!` calls in the `main` function that displayed the query and the file path so that our program only prints the search results (if no errors occur).

+Note that the search function will be collecting all the results into a vector it returns before any printing happens.
+This implementation could be slow to display results when searching large files because results aren’t printed as they’re found; we’ll discuss a possible way to fix this using iterators in Chapter 13.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
 Now it’s much easier to handle errors, and we’ve made the code more